shankarj67/Awesome-Climate-Change-AI/README.md

 # Contribution Guidelines

 Contributions are welcome to everyone who is interested in climate change and AI.
-I am looking for resources such as books, tutorials,blog etc. on climaate change and AI.
+I am looking for a resources such as books, tutorials,blog etc. on climate change and AI.

 Here is how easy this is to contribute:

 1. Make an individual pull request for the resources you are adding.

 2. If you think something belongs in the wrong category, or think there needs to be a new category, feel free to edit things too.